top of page

 3-5 year olds

-This is a fun introduction to ballet for 3-5 year olds incorporating basic terminology with the positions of the feet, hands and body.
-Classroom teachers use music, movements, dancers' imaginations and stories from the famous ballets to introduce little ones to the magic of the art form.
+This is a fun introduction to ballet for 3-5 year olds incorporating basic terminology with the positions of the feet, arms and body.
+Classroom teachers use music, movements, dancers' imaginations and stories from famous storybook ballets to introduce little ones to the magic of the art form.

 Combo Classes